IT security awareness campaign

 They aim for employees in order to gain access to our IT-systems.

 Therefore, it is necessary to provide employees with good advice and tools, so they can see through the hackers’ and IT-criminals’ tricks.
-This is what the campaign 'Humour against hacking' is all about – with cartoons about IT security from Kelsa Media.
+This is what the campaign 'Humour against hacking' is all about – with e-learning about Cybersecurity from Kelsa Media.

 “Effective and efficient training”